IBM/webspherelab/Liberty_Perf_Lab.md

         1. Click the **Settings** gear icon in the top right, then click **Resources** on the left.

-        1. Configure sufficient memory (at least 4GB and, ideally, at least 8GB), CPU, and disk.
+        1. Configure sufficient memory (preferrably at least 4GB and, ideally, at least 8GB), CPU, and disk.

         1. Click **Apply & Restart**\
             \